Dungeon Crawler Carl: Initial publication and Ace Books

 Dinniman began publishing Dungeon Crawler Carl on Royal Road in 2020.
 He self-published the first book in the series on Amazon on October 2, 2020, in ebook and paperback format.
-He would continue in this form until 2024, when print rights to the series were picked up by Penguin Random House, who released the first volume through their Ace Books publishing wing on August 27, 2024.
+He would continue in this form until 2024, when print rights to the series were picked up by Penguin Random House, which released the first volume through the Ace Books publishing wing in mid-2024, while Dinniman was able to retain the digital publication rights.
 Ebook rights to the series are still held by Dinniman, who continues to self-publish digitally through Amazon.
-As of 2024, seven novels in the series have been published, most self-published before the series was picked up by Ace Books.
+As of May 2026, eight novels in the series have been published, most self-published before the series was picked up by Ace Books.

 In response to questions about whether the publisher would make changes to the series, Dinniman responded that the story would remain the same but that the series had undergone rigorous edits, and that the releases would contain parts of a bonus in-universe novella, Backstage at the Pineapple Cabaret.